2ndkauboy/campaign-archive-block-for-mailchimp/readme.txt

 * Prepare the block to be listed in the block directory

 = 1.0.3 =
-* Remove horizontal margin from the unordered list as well
+* Remove the horizontal margin from the unordered list as well

 = 1.0.2 =
 * Optimize frontend CSS and remove horizontal margin from the list